-Welcome to part 2 of Jenkins Post-build Plugin development tutorial.
+Welcome to part 2 of the Jenkins post-build plugin development tutorial.
 This post talks in detail about the plugin project entities and their interactions with each other.
-To brush up on the previous post, please visit Jenkins Post-build Plugin Part 1.
+To brush up on the previous post, please visit Jenkins post-build plugin - part 1.

 In part 1 of the tutorial, we created a plugin project which generates an example